Trauma & Psychotherapy

-When we are shocked and traumatized, we are thrown into a state of survival and our instincts kick in – fight, flight or freeze.
-Trauma occurs when a person’s physical and emotional responses have not been processed and integrated so the person can be stuck in a state where the reactions and responses are triggered and reactivated even though the danger is long past.
+Post-Traumatic Stress Disorder occurs when a person’s physical and emotional responses to threatening event(s) have not been processed and integrated.
+The person can be stuck in a state where their responses are randomly triggered and reactivated even though the danger is long past.